Merle Haggard: Early career

-Upon his release from San Quentin in 1960, Haggard started digging ditches for his brother's electrical contracting company.
+Upon his release from San Quentin in 1960, Haggard began digging ditches for his brother's electrical contracting company.
 Soon, he was performing again and later began recording with Tally Records.
 The Bakersfield sound was developing in the area as a reaction against the overproduced Nashville sound.
 Haggard's first record for Tally was "Singing My Heart Out" backed by "Skid Row"; it was not a success, and only 200 copies were pressed.
 In 1962, Haggard wound up performing at a Wynn Stewart show in Las Vegas and heard Wynn's "Sing a Sad Song".
 He asked for permission to record it, and the resulting single was a national hit in 1964.
-The following year, he had his first national top-10 record with "(My Friends Are Gonna Be) Strangers," written by Liz Anderson, mother of country singer Lynn Anderson, and his career was off and running.
+The following year, he had his first national top-10 record with "(My Friends Are Gonna Be) Strangers", written by Liz Anderson, mother of country singer Lynn Anderson, and his career was off and running.
 Haggard recalls having been talked into visiting Anderson—a woman he did not know—at her house to hear her sing some songs she had written.
 "If there was anything I didn't wanna do, it was sit around some danged woman's house and listen to her cute little songs.
 But I went anyway.
-She was a pleasant enough lady, pretty, with a nice smile, but I was all set to be bored to death, even more so when she got out a whole bunch of songs and went over to an old pump organ....
+She was a pleasant enough lady, pretty, with a nice smile, but I was all set to be bored to death, even more so when she got out a whole bunch of songs and went over to an old pump organ...
 There they were.
 My God, one hit right after another.
-There must have been four or five number one songs there...."
+There must have been four or five number one songs there..."